 Despite receiving frequent threats from the Mujahideen, she continued her work for women.
-After the Taliban took power and banned education for girls and women, she started free secret study classes for disadvantaged and marginalised women and girls, which were done privately without the government knowing.
+After the Taliban took power and banned education for girls and women, she started study classes for disadvantaged and marginalised women and girls, which were done privately without the government knowing.

 In the space created after the ousting of the Taliban, Karokhi was able to work freely as an educator, while she continued to raise awareness about the promotion and protection of women’s rights.